-Fig.~\ref{fig:4} is the plot of ($\tau$,$M_{\rm{PBH}}$) for different source sizes $a_{s}$.
-Those curves approach a similar slope for lighter regime of $M_{\rm PBH}$, this is due to point-2 mentioned above.
-As $M_{\rm{PBH}}$ continues to increase, this effect disappears at certain $M_{\rm{PBH}}$.
-The effect of point-3 requires these curves to have a similar slope in heavier regime of $M_{\rm PBH}$.
+Fig.~\ref{fig:4} is the plot of ($\tau$, $M_{\rm{PBH}}$) for different source sizes $a_{s}$.
+Those curves approach a similar slope for the lighter regime of $M_{\rm PBH}$; this is due to point-2 mentioned above.
+As $M_{\rm{PBH}}$ continues to increase, this effect disappears at a certain $M_{\rm{PBH}}$.
+The effect of point-3 requires these curves to have a similar slope in the heavier regime of $M_{\rm PBH}$.
 However, the almost identical slope of the curves corresponding to $a_{s}\leq10^7\,\text{m}$ in the intermediate mass region, $10^{-15}<{M_{\rm{PBH}}}/{M_{\odot}}<10^{-14}$, differs from others of larger $a_{s}$ values.
-This is because the effects of point-2 and -3 become irrelevant, and dictated only by the effect of point-1, {\it i.e.}, inversely proportional to $M_{\rm PBH}$.
+This is because the effects of points 2 and 3 become irrelevant and are dictated only by the effect of point 1, {\it i.e.}, inversely proportional to $M_{\rm PBH}$.

 As the source size $a_{S}$ decreases, $\tau$ saturates to an upper limit.
-This is because when $a_{S}$ decreases, the lower limit of $\theta_{\text{E}}$ also decreases, which means that the entire integration interval of Eq.(\ref{eq:4.1}) can satisfy the condition of the point-2 mentioned above.
+This is because when $a_{S}$ decreases, the lower limit of $\theta_{\text{E}}$ also decreases, which means that the entire integration interval of Eq.(\ref{eq:4.1}) can satisfy the condition of the point 2 mentioned above.
 At this point, further decreasing $a_{S}$ will no longer increase $\tau$.